Marine Turtles on the Sunshine Coast

 If you are a boaty, keep an eye out for marine animals that may be near the surface, such as marine turtles that have to come up to breathe.
 Slow down in areas where you know there are marine turtles living and feeding.

 If you are a fisherman, use biodegradable fishing line.
 Don't throw pieces of fishing line, hooks, damaged netting, or plastic bait bags into the sea - take them home and dispose of them in the bin.

 From November to March every year, female Loggerhead and Green turtles will make their way up onto the beaches along the Sunshine Coast to lay their eggs, usually during the night and very early morning.
 Marine turtles lay multiple clutches of 90-180 eggs, in the sand of the fore-dune area.
 These eggs take from 6-12 weeks to develop into little hatchlings.
 Once the hatchlings emerge from their nest under the sand, they run down the beach towards the white line of surf in the sea, then swim out to begin their long journey to adulthood - only 1 in 1000 will survive to breeding age.

 How you can help ...

 If you are an early morning beach walker, keep an eye out for turtle tracks over the nesting season.
-For more information about what to look for, look here.
-If you see tracks, report them to our turtle monitoring team - their phone numbers can be found here.

 If you see a nesting turtle, turn off any torches, stay still and keep your distance.
 Nesting turtles are very easily spooked - if they get scared they will turn around and go back to the sea, then they may dump the whole clutch of eggs at sea.
 Contact us immediately - we may be able to tag the turtle, or record any existing tags, and we will help you to watch the turtle safely and without disturbing her, so you can get the most out of a unique and amazing experience.